Last updated: January 2025

 CatalogChoice.org — Free nonprofit service

-CatalogChoice is a free service from The Story of Stuff Project that lets you opt out of specific catalogs one at a time.
+CatalogChoice is a free nonprofit service from The Story of Stuff Project.
+Over the past 8 years, they've helped more than 2 million users reduce junk mail and saved half a million trees in the process.
 They have nearly 10,000 mailers in their database.

 How to Use: